smithy-lang/smithy-rs/design/src/rfcs/rfc0025_better_constraint_violations.md

 RFC: Better Constraint Violations
 =================================

-> Status: RFC
+> Status: Accepted
 >
 > Applies to: server

 During and after [the design][constraint-traits-rfc] and [the core implementation][builders-of-builders-pr] of [constraint traits] in the server SDK, some problems relating to constraint violations were identified.
-This RFC sets out to explain and address two of them: [impossible constraint violations](#impossible-constraint-violations) and [collecting constraint violations](#collecting-constraint-violations).
+This RFC sets out to explain and address three of them: [impossible constraint violations](#impossible-constraint-violations), [collecting constraint violations](#collecting-constraint-violations), and ["tightness" of constraint violations](#tightness-of-constraint-violations).
+The RFC explains each of them in turn, solving them in an iterative and pedagogical manner, i.e. the solution of a problem depends on the previous ones having been solved with their proposed solutions.
+The three problems are meant to be addressed atomically in one changeset (see the [Checklist][#checklist]) section.

 Note: code snippets from generated SDKs in this document are abridged so as to be didactic and relevant to the point being made.
 They are accurate with